 Wordfence also offers additional features such as intrusion alerts and plugin/theme vulnerability monitoring.
 It’s available in both free and premium versions, with the premium version offering additional features and support, starting at $119/year.

 And there you have it – the top seven 2FA and MFA WordPress security plugins.
-As you decide to boost your site’s defenses with a 2FA wall, keep these plugins in mind to find the most suitable one for your needs.
+As you decide to boost your site’s defences with a 2FA wall, keep these plugins in mind to find the most suitable one for your needs.

 How to enable two-factor authentication on WordPress with Shield Security PRO